God gives parents only a few direct commands in Scripture. In Ephesians 6:4, God forbids us to provoke our children to anger.

 Freedom and liberty are coveted in our society.
-We want choices.
+We want choice.
 We want options.
 But giving your children too many choices too frequently can actually brew frustration and anger.

 Our children should learn at an early age that they cannot get everything they want.
 They must learn how to submit to authority, and submission occurs when they comply to do something that is against their preference.

 Parents who set rules and boundaries love their children.
-Children realize that parents who permit too much are parents who love too little.
+Children learn that parents who permit much love little.
 Do not permit your children too much.

 7. Demand Too Much from Your Children